Marketing used to be a creative discipline.

 The downside is that such campaigns incur op-ex with a less predictable ROI.

 For instance, great SEO work depends on pulling data from a service like CanIRank, MOZ, or SEMRush.
-Social Media excellence requires listening or content curation tools like snip.ly.
+Social Media excellence requires social media management tools like Kontentino, or content curation tools like snip.ly.
 Partnership-building at scale requires its own CRM, or at least some form of automation.

 These subscriptions can be time consuming to manage for both finance teams, and their operational owners in the marketing team.
 It’s essential to make sure each tool is clearly reported in the budget, optimize the approval process, and keep the finance team in control of spending.